 Students in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.

-Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.
+Iowa graduates have a 95 percent job/grad school placement rate within six months of graduation.
+Our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 Because religion and religious traditions impact every aspect of culture and society, this major prepares students for many different career choices.
 In an increasingly interconnected world, employers look for people who have experience working with persons from different cultures and religious backgrounds.